cosmos/developer-portal/tutorials/7-cosmjs/5-create-custom.md

 </CodeGroupItem>
 </CodeGroup>

-When running the command, Telescope takes proto folder as input, and generate files in 'gen/src' folder.
+When running the command, Telescope takes a proto folder as input, and generates files in a 'gen/src' folder.

-Each time `telescope transpile` has been ran, a config file `.telescope.json` will be created in the folder where it's running:
+Each time `telescope transpile` has run, a config file, `.telescope.json`, will be created in the folder where it is running:

 ```json
 //.telescope.json